rolling-scopes-school/core-js-numbers/README.md

 However, PRs with the fixes or proposals are welcomed!

 ## Task
 The task is to implement functions on different Core JS topics.
-There are eight modules with different tasks.
-Each module consists of tasks for specified topic:

-2. Numbers
+This module requires solving problems involving number operations.

 **Active usage of [documentation](https://developer.mozilla.org/en-US/) is strongly recommended!**